Chapter 3 : Picture of You

 What were his exact words again?

 "Lily, I had a crush on you when I was fifteen.
-I'm sorry, but I just don't feel that way anymore"
+I'm sorry, but I just don't feel that way anymore."

 Those words have been replaying in my head for the last three years.
-It took a while for the backhanded insult to register; he may as well have said 'I liked you from a distance, but now that i've got to know you, you're really nothing special'.
+It took a while for the backhanded insult to register; he may as well have said, “I liked you from a distance, but now that I've gotten to know you, you're really nothing special”.
 The irony is that it was the opposite for me; I didn't particularly like him at first, but then I got to know him and fell, hard.

-Remus in particular, had tried to keep in touch, sending a letter almost every two weeks but eventually he too had given up.
+Remus in particular, had tried to keep in touch, sending a letter almost every two weeks, but eventually, he too had given up.
 I had a lot of pride, and after the beating my ego had taken, it was too shameful to face anybody who knew about it.

 BANG BANG BANG